Personalized Alcohol Treatment Help

 Fees and Payments

-The fee for a telemedicine visit is $150, and this is payable when you book your appointment.
+The fee for the first telemedicine visit is $300, and this is payable when you book your appointment.
 Follow up visits are $150, and will be scheduled based on your individual situation.
 Your credit card will show a payment to A.R.M.
 If you are on a PPO plan, we are considered “out of network.”
 If you wish to be reimbursed for your sessions, you will need to consult your insurance company to determine its policies regarding mental health benefits for out of network providers.
 We do not submit claims.

 Service fees may apply for certain items (such as completion of forms outside of a scheduled appointment, telephone appointments longer than 5 minutes, copying of records, etc.).
 We will inform you of any such charges before seeking payment.
 No refunds are issued for rendered services.
 You are strongly encouraged to discuss financial constraints with Dr. Umhau or his associates so that you can get the care you need.